While it’d be great to hop on a plane to Rome and study Italian for six-months, that’s simply not an option for most people.

 Super Thorough but Dated Material

 The Foreign Service Institute of the US government has created free courses for a bunch of different languages, including Italian.
 There are four Italian courses available and they’re very extensive.

-Each course has ebooks with hundreds of pages and audio files totaling 8+ hours long.
-There are lots of exercises and drills for you to utilize what you’ve learned as well.
-The courses are super thorough.
+Each course has ebooks with hundreds of pages and audio files totaling 8+ hours.
+There are lots of exercises and drills for you to utilize what you’ve learned as well – these courses are super thorough.

-The only big weakness of these courses is that they’re also very dated.
-The most recent course was created in 1992.
-So, the text isn’t the most modern and the audio isn’t the clearest recording, but they’re still a solid resource.
+The only big weakness of these courses is that they’re very dated.
+The most recent course was created in 1992, meaning the text isn’t the most modern and the audio isn’t the clearest, but this is still a solid resource.

 Although ItalianPod101 has a massive library of lessons, it’s much better as a supplemental resource and not a standalone course.

 Their lessons are primarily audio-based and structured similar to a podcast.
 Typically, a pair of hosts will listen to a dialogue in Italian and discuss it, explaining key vocabulary, grammar, and cultural context.
 There are also grammar notes, flashcards, and a bunch of other tools available on their platform.